Confused about diet during cancer treatment - read this...

 Myth:

-• An acidic environment promotes ill health whereas an alkaline environment is beneficial and promotes good health.
-It is claimed that the food you eat can affect the body’s pH and that as our blood is naturally alkaline (~pH 7.4) eating acid foods upsets the balance.
+• An acidic environment promotes ill health, whereas an alkaline environment is beneficial and promotes good health.
+It is claimed that the food you eat can affect the body’s pH and that, as our blood is naturally alkaline (~pH 7.4), eating acidic foods upsets the balance.

 Facts:

-• No consensus on grouping foods as acid or alkaline with many misclassified.
+• There is no consensus on grouping foods as acid or alkaline, with many misclassified.

 • Blood pH (7.4) is tightly regulated by the kidneys and respiratory system.
 Any excess acid is excreted in the urine.
 Blood pH is not altered by dietary intake.